SELF GUIDED AUDIO TOURS HAWAII

 It is important to ensure you stay warm during a winter visit to Tahoe.
 Here are some suggestions on what to pack:

-This is essential.
-Look for a jacket that is waterproof or water-resistant and has a hood to protect your head from wind and snow.
+Insulated Jacket This is essential.
+Choose a waterproof or water-resistant jacket with a hood to protect your head from wind and snow.

-This is essential for protecting your head and ears from the cold.
-Look for a hat made from wool or materials that cover your ears.
+Hat Protects your head and ears from the cold.
+Choose wool or fleece materials that cover your ears.

-This is such a versatile accessory to protect your neck and face from wind and cold temperatures.
+Scarf A versatile accessory that shields your neck and face from wind and freezing temperatures.

 It’s important to layer your clothing to stay warm in cold weather around Tahoe.
 By wearing multiple layers, you can trap heat close to your body and regulate your body temperature.
 Additionally, it’s a good idea to bring extra clothing in case you get wet or need to change.